ssardina-agts/elevator-sarl-base/README.md

 	java -Dkb=src/main/sarl/au/edu/rmit/agtgrp/elevatorsim/sarlctrl/beliefs/KB_elevator.pl \
 		-jar target/sarl-elevatorsim-base-1.2.0.7.2-jar-with-dependencies.jar DummySWIMultiCarController

-Remember to set-up your system and environment variables depending on your platform (Linux, Windows, etc.).
+Remember to set-up your system environment variables depending on your platform (Linux, Windows, etc.) to that SWI can be found.
-For Linux, for example:

-	export LD_PRELOAD=$LD_PRELOAD:libswipl.so
-	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/lib/swi-prolog/lib/amd64/
+See [this entry](https://bitbucket.org/snippets/ssardina/9er67X#markdown-header-what-environment-variables-i-should-care-about-in-linux) in the FAQ.

-This can be done by executing `source set-swi-env.bash`
+This variables can be set in script `set-env-vars.sh` and then exported as `source ./set-env-var.bash`

 In Windows, as long as the environment variables have been correctly set up as above, everything should work well.